simon-ritchie/apysc/docs_src/source/path_move_to.md

 The default setting is False, and it becomes absolute.

-The following example sets the relative setting and moves to under the 50px position relatively:
+The following example sets the relative setting and moves to the 50px under position from the current position:

 ```py
 # runnable